 - Research Analyst Henci Goer, author of “The Thinking Woman’s Guide to a Better Birth” and “Obstetric Myths Versus Research Realities”

 - Perinatal Epidemiologist Marsden Wagner author of “Born in the USA: How a Broken Maternity System Must Be Fixed”

 - General & Family Practice Physician, Dr. Sarah Buckley author of “Giving Birth at Home” and “Gentle Birth, Gentle Mothering”

 - Citizens for Midwifery has gathered lots of research for you and your family members to check out.

-In our opinion, there are many other factors that make homebirth a safe option for many women.
-Midwives know that a healthy, well prepared mama and partner (if applicable), who feel secure with their providers and place of birth, generally have good outcomes.
+In our opinion, there are many other factors that make homebirth a safe option for healthy birthing people.
+Midwives know that a healthy, well prepared pregnant person and partner (if applicable), who feel secure with their providers and place of birth, generally have good outcomes.
 The physical assessment of your prenatal care takes only a small portion of our visit.
-The process of exploring a couple’s dreams, visions, beliefs and any hidden fears are a large part the preparation for a safe, empowering experience.
+The process of exploring a persons dreams, visions, beliefs and any hidden fears are a large part the preparation for a safe, empowering experience.

 - But I don’t want the care to end!
 How can we stay in contact?

 We also provide Holistic Healthcare and can support your basic emotional, physical and spiritual needs.
 Please refer to the Holistic Healthcare section for more in-depth information.